 Television advertisements now represent the biggest expenditure of most campaigns.
 Figure 1-2 charts the percentage of overall expenditures devoted to radio and television advertising in presidential general election campaigns from 1952 to 1992.
 Generally speaking, advertising costs have risen to about two-thirds of overall spending.
 For example, Bush and Clinton devoted about 60 percent of their general election budgets to campaign spots in 1992.
 Perot was less forthcoming about his ad expenditures, but estimates range from about 70 to 75 percent of his fall budget.
-This heavy emphasis on commercials led Massachusetts senator Paul Tsongas to describe ads as the "nuclear weapon" of the campaign business.19 election campaigns, and media coverage is thorough.
-Voters pay attention to these contests.
-Presidential nominating contests and Senate campaigns, on the other hand, are less visible.
-Although there is a fair amount of variation in individual contests depending on the particular candidates involved, these races generate less citizen interest and less media coverage.
-It is much more common for candidates who are not well known to run in these contests.
-Not surprisingly, it takes citizens longer to get to know the contestants.
+This heavy emphasis on commercials led Massachusetts senator Paul Tsongas to describe ads as the "nuclear weapon" of the campaign business."